Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 - A sound system capable of playing Atmos

+Atmos support can vary between TVs, so check your particular model.
 While some TVs support Atmos using their internal speakers only, connecting an external speaker system is better for the most immersive experience.

 You would then need to connect the TV’s output audio via HDMI ARC to a sound system that supports Atmos.
+Commonly, this will be an AV receiver or a soundbar.

 Netflix Premium, Amazon Prime, Disney+, HBO Max and Apple TV+ support Atmos – although some older TVs may only work with older app versions without Atmos support.

 However, if the apps on your smart TV don’t support Atmos, you could also buy and connect the latest external streaming devices that support Atmos, like the Apple TV 4K, Amazon FireTV stick and Roku Ultra.
+You can then connect the audio from these devices directly to the amplifier.

-Which Streaming Services and Devices Support Dolby Atmos?
+Supported Streaming Services and Devices

 Atmos support does vary between different devices, and you will often only get Dolby Atmos audio in the premium devices and packages that support UHD video.

 Older TVs may not support Atmos, and they will only do so if they have an HDMI ARC connection and support Dolby Digital Plus audio.
+You should also know that not all titles will have an Atmos soundtrack, even on supported platforms.

 Streaming services that support Dolby Atmos: